What is the Golden Ratio of New vs Returning Users in eCommerce?

 What Should We Learn from This?

 What is immediately apparent, is that new business is what feeds your growth.
 Although the conversion rate is much lower, bringing that new business back is where it blossoms.
-So working on customer retention, through marketing emails, targeted ads and website and app optimisation turns those new users into returning users, greatly increasing the chance of a conversion.
+So working on customer retention, through email marketing, targeted ads such as<PPC and Social Media Ads, and SEO and ASO turns those new users into returning users, greatly increasing the chance of a conversion.
 Working out your own new vs returning users ratio might turn up slightly different results, although the logic should remain the same.

 As we learnt, retuning users will spend more time on and engaging with your platforms.
 This is where you can really let your creativity shine.
 Create content that is engaging, focusses on your customers needs and funnels them through to other pages or converts.